 How to Use Fire Extinguisher

-Step-by-Step Guide on How to Use Fire Extinguisher
+Step-by-Step Guide on How to Use a Fire Extinguisher

 Step 1: Assess the Situation